-Billboards are permitted only in those areas of the Township that are adjacent to state and/or interstate highways (M-46), and that are zoned Business (B) or Manufacturing (M).
+Billboards are permitted only in those areas of the Township that are adjacent to a state highway (M-52), and that are zoned Commercial (B) or Industrial (M).
 Billboards erected in these areas shall conform to all requirements of the Highway Advertising Act (P.A.
 106 of 1972, as amended) and the requirements of this Ordinance:

 - a.
-Maximum Sign Area: A billboard shall have a sign area of no greater than 150 square feet per sign face. - b.
+Maximum Sign Area: A billboard shall have a sign area of no greater than 300 square feet per sign face. - b.
 Maximum Height: A billboard shall have a height of no greater than 25 feet, as measured from the ground surface to the highest point of the sign, including any borders or trim. - c.
 Minimum Clearance: A billboard shall have a minimum clearance of ten (10) feet between the ground surface and the lowest point of the sign. - d.
-Minimum Setbacks: A billboard shall have minimum setbacks of twenty-five (25) feet from all public street right-of-way lines and ten (10) feet from all property lines.
+Minimum Setbacks: A billboard shall have minimum setbacks of twenty-five (25) feet from all public street right-of-way lines and ten (10) feet from all property lines. - e.

-e.
 Minimum Spacing Standard: